This blog summarises our “Maximising your Marketo forms” webinar from June 24th 2021. You can watch the full webinar on-demand.

 Like progressive profiling, the idea of having prefill options for your forms is to avoid leads having to populate forms over and over with the same information when they actively want to engage with your content.
-Instead of a lead you already know needing to fill in a form to register for your webinar, for example, they might see this instead:

 Unlike progressive profiling, prefill on non-Marketo pages (usually your website) is designed to streamline the process of known visitors being able to engage with your content without filling in a form at all.
 The option to change a form for known visitors can be updated to custom HTML from your form settings in edit mode.

 When it comes to lead attribution, most marketers use UTMs (Urchin Tracking Modules) attached to their links to track where visitors and or form fill outs are coming from.
 By making use of custom fields in Marketo Engage , you can capture UTM parameters to feed attribution data into Marketo (and even your CRM) to track the success of each channel that is part of your marketing mix.

 As you’re collecting data on your leads, you can use what they’re adding into your form to capture further information based on what has already been entered.

 For example,visibility rules can be used to easily tweak address selections, such as State if your lead has selected the US as their country, or offering location-specific data protection/consent opt-ins that are relevant to their selection.

 You can also use the data values you already have to present personalised form fields or options to your leads.
 That can even include specific food options based on the dietary requirement choice that has been made!